dbt-labs/docs.getdbt.com/website/blog/2022-07-27-getting-started-with-the-dbt-semantic-layer.md

 ## What is the dbt Semantic Layer?

 The dbt Semantic Layer is a new part of dbt to help improve precision and consistency while expanding flexibility and capability in the modern data stack.
-Our maestro of metrics, Drew Banin, released a blog post detailing the vision of where we're going.
+Our maestro of metrics, Drew Banin, [released a blog post detailing the vision of where we're going here](https://www.getdbt.com/blog/dbt-semantic-layer).
 The first use case that we are addressing is one that most practicioners **and** stakeholders are familiar with - metrics.
 We'll walk through what this looks like in practice later on in this post.

 Under the hood, the dbt Semantic layer is collection of several components - some of these are part of dbt Core, some part of dbt Cloud, and some are net new functionality.
 They all [combine together like Voltron](https://www.youtube.com/watch?v=5rPSLQxMT8w) to create a single experience through which business users can query data in the context of the metric that is most familiar to them.
 And the best part is that they can do it in systems they are already comfortable using.